ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_NonContainer.rst

 ========================

 ..
 Attention::
-   Skip the HPC-stack installation if working on a `Level 1 system <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ (e.g., Cheyenne, Hera, Orion).
+   Skip the HPC-Stack installation if working on a `Level 1 system <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ (e.g., Cheyenne, Hera, Orion, NOAA Cloud).

-**Definition:** :term:`HPC-stack` is a repository that provides a unified, shell script-based build system that builds the software stack required for the `Unified Forecast System (UFS) <https://ufscommunity.org/>`_ and applications.
+**Definition:** :term:`HPC-Stack` is a repository that provides a unified, shell script-based build system and builds the software stack required for the `Unified Forecast System (UFS) <https://ufscommunity.org/>`_ and applications.

 Background
 ----------------

 The UFS Weather Model draws on over 50 code libraries to run its applications.
-These libraries range from libraries developed in-house at NOAA (e.g. NCEPLIBS, FMS, etc.) to libraries developed by NOAA's partners (e.g. PIO, ESMF etc) to truly third party libraries (e.g. NETCDF).
+These libraries range from libraries developed in-house at NOAA (e.g. NCEPLIBS, FMS, etc.) to libraries developed by NOAA's partners (e.g. PIO, ESMF, etc.) to truly third party libraries (e.g. NETCDF).
 Individual installation of these libraries is not practical, so the `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ was developed as a central installation system to ensure that the infrastructure environment across multiple platforms is as similar as possible.
 Installation of the HPC-Stack is required to run the SRW.

 Instructions
 -------------------------
-`Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ platforms (e.g. Cheyenne, Hera) already have the HPC-Stack installed.
-Users on those platforms do *not* need to install the HPC-Stack before building applications or models that require the HPC-Stack.
-Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to run applications or models that depend on it.
+Users working on systems that fall under `Support Levels 2-4 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_ will need to install the HPC-Stack the first time they try to run applications (such as the SRW) or models that depend on it.
 Users can either build the HPC-stack on their local system or use the centrally maintained stacks on each HPC platform.
 For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.

 After completing installation, continue to the next section.

-.. _DownloadCodeNC:
+.. _DownloadSRWApp:

 Download the UFS SRW Application Code
 =====================================
-The SRW Application source code is publicly available on GitHub and can be run in a container or locally, depending on user preference.
-The SRW Application relies on a variety of components detailed in the :ref:`Components Chapter <Components>` of this User's Guide.
+The SRW Application source code is publicly available on GitHub.
+It relies on a variety of components detailed in the :ref:`Components Chapter <Components>` of this User's Guide.
 Users must (1) clone the UFS SRW Application umbrella repository and then (2) run the ``checkout_externals`` script to link the necessary external repositories to the SRW App.
 The ``checkout_externals`` script uses the configuration file ``Externals.cfg`` in the top level directory of the SRW App and will clone the correct version of the regional workflow, pre-processing utilities, UFS Weather Model, and UPP source code into the appropriate directories under the ``regional_workflow`` and ``src`` directories.

 Clone the release branch of the repository: